Peru: Economy

-The economy of Peru is the 47th largest in the world (ranked by Purchasing Power Parity (PPP)) and the income level is classified as upper middle by the World Bank.
-Peru is, as of 2011, one of the world's fastest-growing economies owing to an economic boom experienced during the 2000s.
-It has an above-average Human Development Index (HDI) of 0.76 which has seen steady improvement over the years leading up to 2024, which has seen another 0.007 points improvement.
+Peru's economy is the 46th largest in the world (ranked by Purchasing Power Parity (PPP)).
+The World Bank classifies its income level as upper middle.
+Peru was, as of 2011, one of the world's fastest-growing economies owing to an economic boom experienced since the 2000s.
+However, by 2026, following the conclusion of the commodity boom in 2014, Peru experienced a substantial deceleration in its per capita GDP growth.
+It has an above-average Human Development Index (HDI) of 0.794 (as of 2023), which has been steadily improving over the years.
 Historically, the country's economic performance has been tied to exports, which provide hard currency to finance imports and external debt payments.
 Although they have provided substantial revenue, self-sustained growth and a more egalitarian distribution of income have proven elusive.
-According to 2015 data, 19.3% of its total population is poor, including 9% that lives in extreme poverty.
-Inflation in 2012 was the lowest in Latin America at only 1.8%, but increased in 2013 as oil and commodity prices rose; as of 2014 it stands at 2.5%, and 8.6% in 2023.
-The unemployment rate was 3.6% in 2012.
+According to 2025 data from the INEI, 25.7% of Peru's total population lives in poverty, including 4.7% who live in extreme poverty.
+Driven primarily by rising transportation and fuel costs, annual inflation climbed from 2.21 percent in February 2026 to 3.91 percent by May.
+Consequently, projections place the full-year inflation rate for 2026 at 3.8 percent.
+In mid-2026, Peru's national unemployment rate declined to 4.7 percent.